 This article appeared in Knife Magazine, April 2020.

 Know Your Knife Laws – Is There a 50-State Legal Knife?

 By Daniel C. Lawson, Attorney and Knife Expert

 The question of which knife is legal in all 50 states was recently posed to the American Knife & Tool Institute (AKTI).
-A good number of people have jobs that require they travel to various states assisting customers.
-Long-haul truckers travel across state lines as a daily routine, and often find themselves vectored to unforeseen destinations.
+A good number of people have jobs that require that they travel to various states assisting customers.
+Long-haul truckers travel across state lines as a daily routine and often find themselves vectored to unforeseen destinations.
 Many people are simply traveling for recreation or family purposes.
 AKTI maintains a state knife law resource on its website www.AKTI.org which provides state-specific guidance.
 Some people may simply want to select a knife for travel purposes that will be “legal” in every state, as well as Washington D.C.

 We will answer the question “Is There a 50-State Legal Knife” subject to certain assumptions.
 First, we assume that the person carrying the knife is at least 18 years of age and neither a convicted felon nor a non-citizen.
 We also assume that it will be a folding knife and will be carried concealed in a pocket or handbag.
 We assume that one is not interested in “pushing the envelope” of legality or conventionality.
 The goal is to have a useful cutting tool available while traveling.

 The answer involves both objective and subjective – or judgment – issues.
-The length of the blade and how it may be opened are observable, tangible features which are the basis of restriction in many states.
+The length of the blade and how it may be opened are observable, tangible features that are the basis of restriction in many states.
 In other states, restrictions are based on “weapon” analysis.
 The subjective element precludes any assurance of legality.